Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/01-docker-container-setup.md

 debian-bookworm-ssh
 ```

-Run the node containers.
+Run the `node-0` and `node-1` containers.
 Node containers requires a volume mount for the `containerd` and `kubelet` directories.
 This is to prevent nested file overlays which will cause an error if not mounted.
 You can change the mount to be somewhere else by changing the `/mnt/node-0/containerd` and `/mnt/node-0/kubelet` paths.

 ```
 # Run node-0 container